slackapi/bolt-js/docs/_future/triggers.md

 2. Workflows are made up of Functions
 3. Triggers are how Workflows are executed (⬅️ you are here)

-Since Triggers are what trigger your Workflows, you need to have a Workflow before you can create a Trigger.
+Since Triggers kick off Workflows, you need to have a Workflow before you can create a Trigger.
 Acquaint yourself with the [documentation on Workflows](/bolt-js/future/workflows), then head back here.
 We'll wait!

-With the knowledge of Workflows within your noggin, let's take a look at the different types of Triggers, and how you can implement them into your new app.

-You will come to many forks in this metaphorical road that is Trigger implementation.
-There are no wrong choices; all roads lead to your own next-generation Slack app.
+Once you've created a Workflow, you can dive into the guide below!
 </div>